zackhall/zthall-www/src/pages/blog/2019-04-03-2-amazing-conference-talks-you-should-watch-if-you-want-to-understand-the-javascript-event-loop.md

 ---
 templateKey: blog-post
-title: >-
-  2 Amazing Conference Talks You Should Watch if You Want to Understand the JavaScript Event Loop
+title: 2 Conference Talks You Must Watch to Understand the JavaScript Event Loop
 date: 2019-04-03T14:14:39.081Z
 description: >-
   How does a single threaded language like JavaScript handle asynchronous